 If a member of staff becomes aware that a child may have run away or gone missing, the DSL or DDSL should try to establish with the parents/carers what has happened.
-If this is not possible, or the child is missing, the DSL would meet with the Lower School Head of Year or Sixth-form Personal Tutor and assess the child's vulnerability.
+If this is not possible, or the child is missing, the DSL would meet with the Lower School Head of Year or Sixth-form Personal Tutor or Assistant Head of Sixth Form and assess the child's vulnerability.